SPADE: Sparse Pillar-based 3D Object Detection Accelerator for Autonomous Driving: Related Work

-\textbf{Sparse Point Cloud Acceleration: } Numerous efforts have been made to exploit computation savings from fine-grain sparsity using dedicated accelerator architectures~\cite{han2016eie, parashar2017scnn, rhu2018compressing, sen2018sparce, pal2018outerspace, qin2020sigma, zhang2020sparch}.
-However, point cloud-based deep learning models have unique characteristics that make processing sparse data challenging~\cite{graham2015sparse, graham2017submanifold, graham20183d, yan2018second, tang2022torchsparse}.
-Consequently, recent point cloud accelerators have attempted to reduce the burden of processing sparse data~\cite{xu2019tigris, feng2020mesorasi, lin2021pointacc, feng2022crescent}.
-However, none of these dedicated accelerators have specifically targeted grid-based 3D object detection, like PointPillars~\cite{lang2019pointpillars,yin2021center}, which has demonstrated superior hardware efficiency.
-This work proposes a novel architecture to further accelerate pillar-based networks, achieving real-time speed even for edge-computing form factors.
+\textbf{Sparse Point Cloud Acceleration. } Prior work saved computation, exploiting fine-grain sparsity with dedicated accelerator architectures~\cite{han2016eie, parashar2017scnn, rhu2018compressing, sen2018sparce, pal2018outerspace, qin2020sigma, zhang2020sparch, chang2019vscnn}.
+However, PC-based deep learning models with unique characteristics make processing sparse data challenging~\cite{graham2015sparse, graham2017submanifold, graham20183d, yan2018second, tang2022torchsparse}, and recent PC accelerators have attempted to reduce the burden of processing sparse data~\cite{xu2019tigris, feng2020mesorasi, lin2021pointacc, feng2022crescent}.
+However, none of such accelerators have specifically targeted pillar-based 3D object detection, like PointPillars~\cite{lang2019pointpillars,yin2021center}.
+Specifically, its intrinsic vector sparsity causes underutilization and bank conflicts in the existing SpConv-Acc and leads to inefficient mapping and cache misses in prior PC accelerators.

-\textbf{Dataflow Optimization: } Dataflow optimization is crucial for executing neural network operations on dedicated accelerators, with numerous research efforts exploring various methods~\cite{venkataramani2019performance, yang2020interstellar, parashar2019timeloop, kwon2020maestro, lu2021tenet}.
-While these works primarily focus on dense computation, \cite{wu2022sparseloop} addresses sparsity in weight and activation of neural network operations, targeting individual zero elements.
-However, our work focuses on efficient execution of SparsePillarNet, which involves dynamically changing the density of active pillars across layers for each point cloud frame.
-We propose a novel dataflow optimization framework based on varying active pillars to dynamically configure the PillarAcc accelerator, maximizing the overlap of active pillar computation and transfer.
+\textbf{Dataflow Optimization. } Dataflow optimization is crucial for executing neural network operations on dedicated accelerators, and it was explored by numerous proposals~\cite{venkataramani2019performance, yang2020interstellar, parashar2019timeloop, kwon2020maestro, lu2021tenet}.
+While they primarily focus on dense computation, \cite{wu2022sparseloop} addresses sparsity in weight and activation of neural network operations, targeting individual zero elements.
+In contrast, ours focuses on the efficient execution of sparse pillars that dynamically change the density of active pillars across layers for each point cloud frame.